zk-ruby/zk/README.markdown

 # ZK

 ZK is a high-level interface to the Apache [ZooKeeper][] server.
 It is based on the [zookeeper gem][] which is a multi-Ruby low-level driver.
-Currently MRI 1.8.7, 1.9.2, and JRuby are supported (rubinius 1.2 is experimental but _should_ work).
+Currently MRI 1.8.7, 1.9.2, 1.9.3, and JRuby are supported (rubinius 1.2 is experimental but _should_ work).
 It is licensed under the [MIT][] license.

-Note: 1.9.3-p0 support is currently under development, there are a few bugs to work out still...

 This library is heavily used in a production deployment and is actively developed and maintained.